 - Use software (such as SKYView™ software) to analyze the spectra obtained from different fluorochrome combinations.

 - The chromosomes are then arranged in a karyotype.
 To easily visualize the chromosomal aberrations, the software assigns a pseudocolor to the chromosomes.

-- Capture the DAPI image separately and invert into a G-banding pattern.
-It acts as a complement to the spectral karyotyping, as it provides the banding pattern information.
+- Capture the DAPI image separately and invert it into a G-banding pattern.
+It acts as a complement to spectral karyotyping, as it provides the banding pattern information.

 Figure 4: The image on the left-hand side shows how the software analyzes the spectral characteristic to identify chromosomes.

 The image on the right-hand side shows DAP I (black and white[A]) stained and fluorochrome stained images [B].
 [C] shows the karyotype of chromosomes stained in both (DAPI and fluorochrome) ways.

 - Used to analyze the interstitial deletions and cryptic translocations.